Today we are going to study Definition, Layout, Working, Advantages, Disadvantages, and Application [Notes with PDF] of Hydro Power Plant.

 Hydro Power Plant Advantages:

-These are simple in design easy to maintain, pollution-free with zero fuelling cost.
-Hydro-generation has a unique and significant role to play particularly in the operation of the interconnected power systems.
+- Hydro-generation has a unique and significant role to play particularly in the operation of interconnected power systems.

 - The operating cost of the hydroelectric plant including auxiliaries is considerably low when compared with thermal plants.
 The annual operating and maintenance cost of a thermal plant is approximately 5- 6 times that of a hydro plant of equal capacity.